-A friend of mine, treated as my contemporary but probably only sixty years old, was recently speaking of a club picnic he unfortunately wouldn't be able to attend.
+A friend of mine, treated as my contemporary but probably only sixty years old, was recently speaking of a club picnic he, unfortunately, wouldn't be able to attend.
 His mother was now living with him, and since she was 84, obviously neither of them could go to a picnic on a sailing vessel.
-The club committee, listening to this regret, chuckled that of course we shouldn't expect him.
+The club committee, listening to this regret, chuckled that of course, we shouldn't expect him.
 My thoughts were somewhat different.
-Since I'm 86 myself, I was wondering if she was available for a date.
+Since I'm 94 myself, I was wondering if she was available for a date.
 And of course I am going to that picnic, why shouldn't I?

 Where the ethics thing comes in is in the obvious conclusion that we are spending a lot of money treating diseases we crusty old docs once wouldn't have thought were worth our time.
-We are fast approaching the time when substantially all the medical catastrophic costs are concentrated in the first year of life and the last year of life.
-Increased life expectancy is a matter of widening the interval between those two years.
-Medical care between those years consists of treating disease successfully preventing disease and managing complaints we once would have dismissed as 'that's nothing'.
-But even the cost of doing this kind of medical care should decline: patents should expire equipment should simplify treatment should become standardized or even routine.
+We are fast approaching the point when substantially all the medical catastrophic costs are concentrated in the first year of life and the last year of life.
+Increased life expectancy is a matter of widening the interval between those two signposts.
+Medical care between those years consists of treating the disease successfully, preventing disease and managing complaints we once would have dismissed as 'that's nothing'.
+Even the cost of doing this kind of medical care should decline: patents should expire equipment should simplify treatment should become standardized or even routine.
 But we notice people won't leave us alone: our government has just spent $27 billion forcing office computers on doctors who don't see the need to be bothered with them.
-People persist in using our time to inject botulism toxin into wrinkles and to complain how lonely they are.
-That is to say the public is beginning to insist on substituting their own view of what they want for what doctors have traditionally thought was worth treating.
-This is an expensive way to enjoy freedom of choice and it is only a matter of time before bureaucrats figure out the least obtrusive way to curtail it.
-Only when forces come to an equilibrium will it be feasible to extrapolate future health costs.
+People persist in using our time to inject botulism toxin into wrinkles and to listen to complaints about how lonesome they are.
+That is to say, the public is beginning to insist on substituting their own view of what they want, for what doctors have traditionally thought was worth treating.
+This is an expensive way to enjoy the freedom of choice and it is only a matter of time before bureaucrats figure out the least obtrusive way to curtail it.
+Only when forces come to equilibrium will it be feasible to extrapolate future health costs.